gelatodigital/relay-sdk/README.md

 `Synchronous Payment (Type 0)`: This means that the `target` smart contract will pay Gelato Relay's smart contract as the call is forwarded.
 Payment can be done in `feeToken`, where it is expected to be a whitelisted payment token.

 `Asynchronous Gas Tank Payment (Type 1)`: This means that the `sponsor` must hold a balance in one of Gelato's Gas Tank smart contracts.
 The balance could even be held on a different `chainId` than the one the transaction is being relayed on (as defined by `sponsorChainId`).
 An event is emitted to tell Gelato how much to charge in the future, which shall be acknowledged in an off-chain accounting system.
-A `sponsor` signature is expected in order to ensure that the sponsor agrees on being charged up to a `maxFee` amount.
+A `sponsorSignature` is expected in order to ensure that the sponsor agrees on being charged up to a `maxFee` amount.

 `Synchronous Gas Tank Payment (Type 2)`: Similarly to `Type 1`, but `sponsor` is expected to hold a balance with Gelato on the same `chainId` where the transaction is executed.
 Fee deduction happens during the transaction.
-A `sponsor` signature is expected in order to ensure that the sponsor agrees on being charged up to a `maxFee` amount.
+A `sponsorSignature` is expected in order to ensure that the sponsor agrees on being charged up to a `maxFee` amount.

 `Synchronous Pull Fee Payment (Type 3)`: In this scenario a `sponsor` pre-approves the appropriate Gelato Relay's smart contract to spend tokens up so some maximum allowance value.
 During execution of the transaction, Gelato will credit due fees using `IERC20(feeToken).transferFrom(...)` in order to pull fees from his/her account.
-A `sponsor` signature is expected in order to ensure that the sponsor agrees on being charged up to a `maxFee` amount.
+A `sponsorSignature` is expected in order to ensure that the sponsor agrees on being charged up to a `maxFee` amount.

 Note that payment of type 0 is the simplest one, as it requires no `sponsor` signature to be provided, but it assumes that the `target` smart contract refunds `msg.sender` due amount of fees in `feeToken`.
 This may require changes to the internal logic of `target` smart contract.